agi-merge/waggle-dance/README.md

 for the rest, you will need to open the associated file and fix the errors yourself.
 Limit `ts-ignore` for extreme cases.

 As a best practice, run `turbo lint` before starting a feature and after finishing a feature and fix any errors before sending a `PR`.

+## 🛠️ Contribute and help

+To help the project you can:

+- [insert HN, indiehackers, twitter, gh, discord, sponsor].
+- If you have technological skills and want to contribute to development, have a look at the open issues.
+If you are new you can have a look at the good-first-issue and help-wanted labels.
+- If you don't have technological skills you can still help improving documentation or add examples or share your user-stories with our community, any help and contribution is welcome!

 ## 📚 Helpful Docs